mdo992/bobsgame-fonts/README.md

 * **Pixel Sans** – Based on the font used in many Nintendo 3DS, Game Boy Advance and Nintendo DS games.
 This font was created in 2015 under the name of **DS Sans**.
 * **Pixel Sans Fallback** – Will be used in Japanese and Korean versions when the [game author](https://github.com/robertpelloni) implemented the translatable version code.
 * **Pixel Sans Terminal** – An alternate version with all the lowercase letters changed to match the font used in SC UniPad (2006).
 LG provides different drawings for some characters, used only in Korean-only smart phones from the mid-2000s.
+* **Pixel Sans Tetrid** – An alternate version with some uppercase and lowercase letters changed for use with Tetrid's user interface.
 * **Pixel Sans Textbook** – This font is similar to the one used in the Western and Korean versions of Pokémon Black & White (2011).
 Capital J has a serif in which the original in-game font does not have.

 ## Tools used